azazellochg/em_health/docs/getting_started.rst

 Historical Data Import
 ~~~~~~~~~~~~~~~~~~~~~~

-1. [Windows] Export XML data from Health Monitor (GUI or CLI).
+1. [Windows] Export XML data from Health Monitor (via GUI or CLI).
 Be aware, an instrument can have several associated DataSources (for HM, APM, AutoCTF, AutoStar, ToolReadiness, Velox etc).
 You need to select one that has `Software->Server` parameter.

 a.
 Choose a date range, e.g. 1 month.
 b.
 Select ALL parameters.